Mockingbird (Marvel Comics): All-New, All-Different Marvel

 As part of the All-New, All-Different Marvel branding, Mockingbird helps Spider-Man when they pursue Zodiac's Leo Sect down the highways of Shanghai, China as they give a status report to Nick Fury, Jr. When they catch the lead Leo Sect member, Mockingbird accuses him of adhering to his "no-one dies around me" idealism after using an antidote to counter the lead Leo Sect member's suicide pill.
 Spider-Man tells her he's not so naive anymore and simply wants to save everyone he can.

 After recovering the Webware from Pisces, Aquarius, and Cancer, Spider-Man gives the status of the mission to Mockingbird and Nick Fury Jr. Mockingbird tells Spider-Man that Leo is still being interrogated and has not snitched yet.
+During their collaboration she had a brief relationship with Spider-Man.

 During "Civil War II," Mockingbird is invited to a cosplay cruise with the promise of secret documents to prove Hawkeye's innocence.
 It turns out to be a ruse by the Phantom Rider to win back her love.
 She is able to remove him from his corporeal form, but both fall into the water as the cruise rounds the Bermuda Triangle.
 Bobbi is rescued by Lance Hunter, but the Phantom is destroyed by the waters.

 During the "Secret Empire" storyline, Mockingbird appears as a member of the Underground following Hydra's takeover of the United States.
 It is later revealed that she is Maria Hill's inside person in the main Underground.

 During the "Iron Man 2020" event, Mockingbird appears as a member of Force Works.
 Their mission takes them to the island of Lingares where they deal with some Deathloks and Ultimo.

-During the "Empyre" storyline, Quicksilver, Mockingbird, and Wonder Man deal with the Kree and the Skrull's fight with the Cotati near Navojoa.
+During the "Empyre" storyline, Quicksilver, Mockingbird, and Wonder Man deal with the Kree and the Skrulls' fight with the Cotati near Navojoa.
 When Quicksilver is hit by special spheres fired by the Cotati magicians, Mockingbird and Wonder Man come to his aid and help the Kree and the Skrull turn the tide against the Cotati.